- Reference Number: HEY-918/2023

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you general information about the various treatments available for patients with Wet Age-related Macular Degeneration.
+This leaflet has been produced to give you general information.
 Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Age-related Macular Degeneration (AMD) is a condition affecting the central part of the retina (the nerve layer at the back of the eye) called the ‘Macula’.
 The retina is a thin layer of nerve cells similar to the film in a camera and in order to function it needs to remain as a thin crisp layer.